MichielvdVelde/eve-sso/README.md

   // Swap the one-time code for an access token const info = await sso.getAccessToken(code)

-  // NOTE: this would be the place to verify the access token JWT (left out
-  // of this example for the sake of brevity)

   // Usually you'd want to store the access token
   // as well as the refresh token